Localization and topological signatures under periodic twisting: localization

 In Fig.~\ref{fig:fracdim}, we color each line (eigenstate) with its respective $\sigma^2_{\theta}/\sigma^2_{R}$.
 Interestingly, we find many states that fit the description of ring-localized states defined above.
-For example, the bundle of states located at relatively high $D_m(q=1) \approx 0.8$ values at the same time has large $\sigma^2_{\theta}/\sigma^2_{R}$ ratios (colored light yellow).
-These states are localized in the bulk of the system, and go beyond the usual paradigm of metallic ($D_m(q)\approx 1$) and insulating ($D_m(q)\approx 0$) states by being extended along a sub-dimensional manifold, i.e.~the quasi-one-dimensional ring.
-Moreover, they demonstrate some interesting spectral properties, transport signatures and local topological markers as we address next.
+For example, the bundle of states located at relatively high $D_m(q=2) \approx 0.8$ values at the same time has large $\sigma^2_{\theta}/\sigma^2_{R}$ ratios (colored light yellow).
+We note that although $\sigma^2_{\theta}/\sigma^2_R \approx 2$ appears small, since $\sigma^2_{\theta}$ has a maximum value of 1, this corresponds to a radial standard deviation $\sigma_R < 1/\sqrt{2}$, which is less than a single site.
+To further support these claims, we study the fractal dimension scaling with system size in Appendix.~\ref{sec:scaling} and show strong evidence for robust localization of the rings for increasing system size $N$ ($D_m(q)\to0$).
+Although they are formally localized in the thermodynamic limit, their quasi-one-dimensional nature allows these ring states to exhibit interesting spectral properties, transport signatures and local topological markers as we address next.